 This course is an introduction to basic forms of data presentation and analysis.
 By data, we mean all sorts of empirical observations that we use to support or oppose an argument.
 This course focuses on quantitative data - data that are presented in numerical form.
-Presentation refers to the multiple ways that data are summarized and made accessible (e.g. tables, charts, trendlines, scatterplots, etc.).
+Presentation refers to the multiple ways that data are summarized and made accessible (e.g. tables, charts, trend lines, scatterplots, etc.).
 You will be introduced to several different analytical methods including cross-tabulation, correlation, regression, and others.
 The course will also expose you to some basic research concepts including sampling, causation, as well as independent and dependent variables.
 The main goal of the course is to introduce you to basic tools of data analysis and presentation, as well as helping you to understand the underlying logic.
 We will not be dealing with statistical formulas and calculations, rather we will focus on becoming familiar with using data to interpret and explain social phenomena in the world around us.

-It is important to begin with the understanding that data analysis is not just for so-called "experts."
-The tools and concepts taught in this class are not just for those "producing" the data, but also for the "consumers" of data.
-We all are consumers of data at some level.
-We are constantly made aware of data within our worlds, from the trivial to the essential: "4 out of 5 dentists recommend" and "less than two out of five Americans support..."
-It is important to be able to process and think critically about the information we encounter every day - be it as students in a sociology class, consumers at the shopping mall, or as citizens in a democracy.
+It is important to be able to process and think critically about the information that we encounter each day - be it as students in a sociology class, consumers at the shopping mall, or as citizens in a democracy.
 This class is designed to help you become better "consumers" of data.
 It is also designed to create a solid foundation for the subsequent courses taught in the sociology major (especially statistics).

-It should also provide a useful base for those of you who will eventually go on to become producers of data in the form of your own research.
+It should also provide a useful base for those of you who will eventually go on to become producers of data in your own research.

 The course is organized around a workbook accompanied by a user-friendly data analysis software program called Student ExplorIt.
 The program can be installed from the CD and 3.5" diskette included in the workbook, from the files posted in Canvas, or accessed online from any computer with an internet connection.
-Details and instructions will be posted on Canvas.
-The program utilizes a variety of data which sociologists find particularly interesting.
-For example surveys addressing social attitudes across the United States, rates of suicide across nations, measures of economic development across the globe, and many more.
+Details and instructions will be posted in Canvas.
+The program uses a variety of data which sociologists find particularly interesting.
 You will learn about the world around you while acquiring basic analytical tools.
 For each chapter you will complete an online exercise that uses the program to answer a series of questions about the results including objective measures and subjective interpretations.
 The exercises will encourage you to explore patterns in the data, conduct basic analysis, and interpret the results.